- Budget Constraint Definition

 Additionally, the budget constraint’s slope is the negative of the of the x-axis good’s price divided by the y-axis good’s price.
 With this, keep in mind that slope is typically defined as the change in y over (divided by) the change in x, but it’s actually a bit different than that.

-Graphing the Budget Constraint
+Budget Constraint Graph

 Step 1: Determine where the budget constraint touches each axis